-The Alzheimer‘s Association Research Grant aims to fund investigators who are less than 10 years past their doctoral or post residency (MD or DO).
-The purpose of this program is to provide newly independent investigators with funding that will allow them to develop preliminary or pilot data, to test procedures and to develop hypotheses.
+The AARG grant program aims to fund early-career investigators who are less than 18 years past their doctoral degree or post-residency (M.D. or D.O.) with funding that will allow them to develop preliminary or pilot data, to test procedures and to develop hypotheses.
 The intent is to support early-career development that will lay the groundwork for future research grant applications to federal or other funding entities.

 Funding and award period

-The letter of employment must be uploaded to the application, dated within 3 months from application submission date, printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
+- The letter of employment must be uploaded with the application and dated within 3 months from application submission date, printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
 If the anticipated position is not activated by the award date for any reason, any offer of funding will be withdrawn.
 There will be no exceptions.

 Deadlines and award dates

 Letter of Intent deadline: September 6, 2023, 5 p.m.
 EST.